37 Best Personal Finance Blogs + Top Podcasts and Websites

 Marriage, Kids and Money

-Marriage, Kids, and Money is about—you guessed it!
-Marriage, kids, and money.
+Marriage, Kids and Money is about financial planning for families.
 The blog tells the story of Andy Hill.
-Andy Hill was obsessed with the idea of financial freedom, so he started the blog to document his journey and to share what he learned with others.
+Andy Hill was obsessed with financial freedom, so he started the blog to document his journey and share what he learned with others.
 The site features posts about how to live without a mortgage, how to pay off five figures of debt in a year, etc.

 Best blogs for financial independence